kuriringohankamehameha/chess/README.md

 * Developing a Socket based Server for Multiplayer
 * Construct an engine that uses Alpha-beta pruning to search moves via a moveset tree to trace out the best moves.
 (Implementation could be done using a Patricia Trie for effective pruning)
+* Develop a basic reinforcement learning AI using data from world championship Chess matches
 * Add Screenshots of the Java Application

 ## UPDATE